INVINCIBLE

 Positive Messages

-Emphasizes the burden of responsibility, the difficulty of maintaining integrity under pressure, and the importance of questioning authority figures, even those closest to you.
+Emphasizes the weight of individual responsibility, the difficulty of maintaining integrity under pressure, and the importance of questioning blind parental authority.

 Positive Role Models